Spandi99/test/docs/raspberry-pi.md

 - **Username/Password:** values from `RADICALE_USERNAME` and `RADICALE_PASSWORD`

 The Radicale instance stores calendars under `/var/lib/radicale/collections`.
 Mount this directory to persist calendar data between container restarts.
-The Radicale configuration explicitly selects the builtin `filesystem` backend so the bundled Python environment always loads the correct storage plugin even when entry-point discovery is restricted on the Pi.
-During startup the entrypoint now launches Radicale via `/opt/radicale/bin/radicale`, records all stdout/stderr in `${APP_STATE_DIR}/logs/radicale.log`, waits for the service to open `${RADICALE_LISTEN_HOST}:${RADICALE_LISTEN_PORT}`, and bails out early if the process exits unexpectedly.
+On startup the entrypoint now inspects the Radicale installation with the configured Python interpreter and picks the first available backend from the `RADICALE_STORAGE_CANDIDATES` list (by default `multifilesystem`, falling back to `filesystem`).
+Setting `RADICALE_STORAGE_TYPE` to a specific value bypasses autodetection entirely.
+Once the backend is determined the entrypoint rewrites `/etc/radicale/config` accordingly so Radicale starts with a compatible storage module even if certain plugins are missing on older Pi images.
+The entrypoint then launches Radicale via `/opt/radicale/bin/radicale`, records all stdout/stderr in `${APP_STATE_DIR}/logs/radicale.log`, waits for the service to open `${RADICALE_LISTEN_HOST}:${RADICALE_LISTEN_PORT}`, and bails out early if the process exits unexpectedly.
 If the bundled `runuser` utility is unavailable the entrypoint automatically falls back to `su` so Radicale still runs under the dedicated `radicale` account.
 Whenever the readiness probe times out, the last log lines are printed to the container logs to make troubleshooting obvious before the Node.js server starts.
 The entrypoint also continues to repair the owner and permissions of the Radicale storage, credentials file, and log file to match `RADICALE_RUN_USER`, preventing "permission denied" errors when switching between versions or after restoring backups.

 ## Stopping the container